YegorChevardin/design-patterns/Readme.md

 > object, known as the prototype.
 It provides a way to create new objects with minimal effort and without the need for
 > complex initialization logic.

+## Structural Patterns

+### Adapter

+> The Adapter Pattern is a design pattern used in software engineering to allow two incompatible interfaces to work
+> together.
+It acts as a bridge between two interfaces that are not compatible with each other due to differences in
+> method signatures, parameter types, or behavior.

+###